SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-To access a value using a key path, pass the key path to the ``subscript(keyPath:)`` subscript, which is available on all Swift types.
+To access a value using a key path, pass the key path to the ``subscript(keyPath:)`` subscript, which is available on all types.
 For example:

 ..
 The subscript name subscript(keyPath:) above is a little odd,